-Safe Bulkers, Inc. ("Safe Bulkers") was formed on December 11, 2007, under the laws of the Republic of The Marshall Islands for the purpose of acquiring an ownership interest in 19 companies, each of which owned a newbuild drybulk vessel or was scheduled to acquire a newbuild drybulk vessel, all of which were under the common control of Polys Hajioannou and his family.
+Safe Bulkers, Inc. ("Safe Bulkers") was formed on December 11, 2007, under the laws of the Republic of The Marshall Islands for the purpose of acquiring an ownership interest in 19 companies, each of which owned or was scheduled to acquire a newbuild drybulk vessel, all of which were under the common control of Polys Hajioannou and his family.
+The shares of the 19 companies were contributed to Safe Bulkers by Vorini Holdings, Inc. ("Vorini Holdings"), a Marshall Islands corporation controlled by Polys Hajioannou and his family.
+Safe Bulkers became the owner of 100% of each of the 19 companies, and Vorini Holdings became the sole shareholder of Safe Bulkers.